kailash-manasarovar/statement/docs/timeline/2021/december.md

 - The water ran brown in the bathtub
 - There was untold rubbish in the kitchen cupboards which I cleaned out
 - There were semen stains on the sofa; I thought because it had been used as an AirBNB type property and the last visitors had been *you know what*
 - The landlady, the caretaker Pedro, and my neighbour Marie Carmen at number 16 talked about a woman renting the flat previously and running away without saying why.
-She was a nurse at the Denia hospital
+She was a nurse at the Dénia hospital

 ## Walking